dennwc/cayley/graph/nosql/ouch/README.md

 * Report GopherJS bug type conversion in graph/graphtest/graphtest.go:IteratedQuads()
 * add Query.Limit() test
-* work out how to delete test db remotely from JS using PouchDB as front-end to CouchDB
+* work out how to delete test db remotely from JS using PouchDB as front-end to CouchDB, so as to test remote from jS
 * investigate using []interface{} for key values in the Strings type - @dennwc said: "This was actually the reason why I dropped nosql.Key for Value interface - it's now the only array type that is supported.
 So if kivik can store json array, this can be an indication that Strings is stored there."